Updated: Jul 9

 One of the best features of ILT is allowing participants to learn from each other in small groups.
 Most platforms allow for breakout rooms - use them!
 They're not as difficult as they may seem.
 Simply give your participants a scenario, problem to work through, etc., click the button to put them to a breakout room (either randomly or assigned) and give them time to discuss among themselves.
 As a facilitator, you can even jump to each room to make sure everyone's on track and answer any questions.

 These are just some of the many activities you can easily convert to an online format.
-If you need help converting your ILT to online, reach out to us.
-We'd love to help you out!
+If you need help converting your ILT to online, reach out to me.
+I'd love to help you out!